 Dr. Martin Luther King, Jr. Holiday Lesson

 Martin Luther King, Jr. Day is a national holiday.
-It is in honor of Dr. King's birthday, which is on January 15.
-It is always celebrated on the third Monday in January, and in 2009 it is on Monday, January 19.
+It is in honor of Dr. King's birthday, which is on January 15, but it is always celebrated on the third Monday in January.
 Because it is a national holiday, schools, banks, post offices, libraries, and government buildings are closed.
 People celebrate Martin Luther King, Jr. Day by remembering all the good things Dr. King did.
 Teachers give lessons about the history of slavery in the United States, the Civil War, the Civil Rights Movement, and the philosophy and teachings of Dr. King.
 News programs play videos of Dr. King's famous "I Have a Dream Speech."
 Sometimes, the President of the United States makes a statement about the importance of Dr. King's dream.
 Civil rights leaders attend forums to discuss the progress and current status of minority rights in the United States and the influence Dr. King had on them and the American legal and political system.
 (3 pages)

 What is Martin Luther King, Jr. Day?

 - It is an American holiday to honor the birthday of Dr. Martin Luther King.